Munida quadrispina: Life history

 These crabs forage on the bottom, eating detritus, carrion, plankton, and benthic shrimp.
 They hide from predators in rock crevices and under cobbles.
 Their long claws allow them to feed from the safety of these recesses.
 They are found on deep water sponges in British Columbia.
 Unlike most other species of squat lobsters, Munida quadrispina juveniles are pelagic, swimming freely in the sea, foraging on plankton, before they mature and settle to the bottom.

 Edibility

 There are commercial fisheries for several species of squat lobster, and even an experiment serving them at Long John Silver's, but there is no commercial fishery for Munida quadrispina.
 This species is not listed in the Food and Drug Administration's Seafood List.
 They are, however, occasionally caught in recreational prawn traps and adventurous chefs have prepared them as they might other crabs.
-They are reported good to eat.
+They are reported safe for human consumption.